 Go beyond the biological factors

 Traditionally, massage and other manual therapists are taught mostly the biological aspects of treating joint pain, such as anatomy, biomechanics, and physiology.
-But given the biopsychosocial nature of the pain experience, some physiotherapists and pain researchers have been advocating for a broader approach to patient care.
+But given the biopsychosocial nature of pain, some therapists and researchers have been advocating for a broader approach to patient care for decades.

 In 2019, a team of researchers, led by Dr. J.P.
-Caneiro from Curtin University in Perth, Western Australia, suggested “five actions” to change how physiotherapists and other manual therapists manage and treat musculoskeletal pain.
+Caneiro from Curtin University in Perth, Western Australia, suggested “five actions” to change how therapists manage and treat musculoskeletal pain.
 They highlighted that such pain “share common biopsychosocial risk profiles for pain and disabilities,” and there are already guidelines for best practice that clinicians should follow, “irrespective of body region.”

 1. Spot the red flags